surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 To import custom wavetables, use the wavetable selection bar at the bottom of the oscillator display.
 This is where you can also
 [download additional wavetable content](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Additional-Content).

-Alternatively, you can simply drag and drop any compatible wavetable file over the oscillator display itself to load it.
+Alternatively, you can simply drag and drop any compatible wavetable file anywhere over the Surge interface to load it.

 You can even create your own wavetables for Surge using [wt-tool](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-For-Surge) or [WaveEdit](https://github.com/surge-synthesizer/surge-synthesizer.github.io/wiki/Creating-Wavetables-With-WaveEdit).

 Once a wavetable is loaded, you can also export it using the wavetable selection bar.

 Then, by modulating the **Morph** parameter, it is possible to create motion, dynamic response to playing and sonic variation.
-If you want to select an exact frame, drag the slider with Ctrl-mouse, which allows you to snap to exact values in the table, useful for switching between distinct shapes, for example.
+If you want to select an exact frame, drag the slider while holding down Ctrl/Cmd, which allows you to snap to exact values in the table, useful for switching between distinct shapes, for example.

 What real-life